PoseCoach: A Customizable Analysis and Visualization System for Video-based Running Coaching: User Evaluations

 \subsection{Expert Interviews}

 We conducted expert interviews to evaluate the overall usefulness of our system in helping amateur runners correct running poses.
 Two experts with running backgrounds were invited: one was a licensed running coach (\textbf{E5}); the other was a professional marathon runner (\textbf{E6}).
 The two interview sessions were conducted separately, and each session lasted 50 minutes.
-During the interviews we provided a detailed introduction of functions in {\em VCoach} with three demonstrations of usage scenarios, and then invited them to try the system freely.
+During the interviews we provided a detailed introduction of functions in \emph{PoseCoach} with three demonstrations of usage scenarios, and then invited them to try the system freely.

-Both experts strongly agreed that {\em VCoach} would benefit a lot of runners. \textbf{E5}: ``\emph{Not only beginners, but experienced runners are also often bothered by the problems of running pose correctness.
-I can expect this tool serves a lot of runners.}'' They also appreciated that the design rationale of {\em VCoach} is very reasonable for practical usage. \textbf{E5} said that coaching is a highly personalized process; and thus there is no absolute ``correct'' running pose regulated by numbers, such as the legal range of elbow angle in degree.
-A significant advantage of the design of {\em VCoach} is that it does not directly classify a runner as right or wrong, but retains the flexibility to compare with various running poses to show the differences. \textbf{E5} thus finds {\em VCoach} especially useful for novices to iteratively adjust to different exemplars to find their most suitable poses. \textbf{E6} commented that the design of {\em VCoach} is similar to the idea of the ``champion model'' for elite athletes, such as Su Bingtian, who was trained by shortening the gaps (on both poses and capabilities) with elite exemplars.
+Both experts strongly agreed that \emph{PoseCoach} would benefit a lot of runners. \textbf{E5}: ``\emph{Not only beginners, but experienced runners are also often bothered by the problems of running form.
+I can expect this tool will serve a lot of runners.}'' They also appreciated that the design rationale of \emph{PoseCoach} is very reasonable for practical usage. \textbf{E5} said that coaching is a highly personalized process; and thus a significant advantage of the design of \emph{PoseCoach} is that it does not directly classify a runner as right or wrong, but retains the flexibility to compare with various running poses to show the differences. \textbf{E5} finds \emph{PoseCoach} especially useful for novices to iteratively adjust to different references to find their most suitable poses. \textbf{E6} commented that the design of \emph{PoseCoach} is similar to the idea of the ``champion model'' for elite athletes, such as Bingtian SU, who was trained by shortening the gaps (on both poses and capabilities) with elite exemplars.
 This comment is consistent with \textbf{E3}'s advice in the formative study.

-We also invited experts to comment on the positioning of {\em VCoach} in training in real life. \textbf{E5}: ``\emph{It is suitable for the majority of ordinary runners.
-But for severely over-weight people, asking them to resemble the running of ordinary people might cause injury instead of reducing it; they should seek for professional advice instead.}'' \textbf{E6} suggested that if the athletes' parameters (mainly including height, leg lengths and training years) in the videos are accessible, it would be helpful to also suggest exemplars to users according to the similarity in these parameters, since runners with similar body configurations are more likely to have similar suitable running poses.
+We also invited experts to comment on the positioning of \emph{PoseCoach} in training in real life. \textbf{E5}: ``\emph{It is suitable for the majority of ordinary runners.
+But for severely over-weight people, asking them to resemble the running of ordinary people might cause injury instead of reducing it; they should seek for professional advice instead.}''